Pinterest Hidden Image

 How long can you keep hazelnut butter?

 I highly recommend keeping it in a dark cupboard in your kitchen if you're keeping it at room temp, to avoid light getting at it.
+Also, make sure you use a clean spoon and don't double dip into the jar as this can introduce bacteria and spoil the nut butter.

 What is hazelnut butter made from?

-My easy recipe is made from just hazelnuts, real vanilla bean, and, a pinch of salt.
+This natural nut butter recipe is made from just hazelnuts, real vanilla bean, and, a pinch of salt.

 Can I make raw hazelnut butter using this recipe?